Constructing Query Expressions

 Before You Start

-• TQL keywords and operators are not case sensitive.
+• TQL parameters and operators are not case sensitive.
 The examples in this article use a mix of uppercase and lowercase letters in these elements for readability purposes only.
-Query strings, however, can be case sensitive.
+However, some String-based parameter values can be case sensitive.

-• When writing a TQL string that includes an OR clause, enclose the entire query in parentheses, even if the TQL string is the only element in the query, to ensure that the query condition is maintained.
+• When writing a TQL query that includes an OR clause, enclose the entire query in parentheses to ensure that the query condition is maintained.
 This protocol is helpful in certain situations, such as when viewing the Browse screen for selected chart elements displayed on a dashboard Query card.

 When constructing TQL queries in API requests and Apps, certain characters must be escaped with a backslash character (\) if they are used within a string.
 See Table 1 for a list of these characters and their corresponding escape sequence.